jstetich/Lake_Water_Quality/Derived_Data/DATA_NOTES.md

     (Includes a TIME field, apparently for QA purposes).
 3. All other parameters, which are  lake, station, depth, and date dependent.

-However, we may want to analyse depth profiles seperately, since they are so important for understanding the physics of the lakes, and so important in terms of climate change impacts on lakes.
+However, we may want to analyse depth profiles separately, since they are so important for understanding the physics of the lakes, and so important in terms of climate change impacts on lakes.